MAPF-Competition/web_resource/Competition Setup.md

 ### Time Tracking and Planning Horizon

 The central controller monitors time elapsed since the start of execution (also known as **wall clock time**).
-Time continues to pass while the planner and scheduler are deliberating.
+Time continues to pass while scheduler, planner, and executor are running.

+Planning updates are soft-time-limited: if planning runs late, simulation keeps executing with previously staged actions until planning returns.
+Likewise, executor callbacks should stay lightweight to avoid losing effective control time.

-At the end of each timestep, the planner and scheduler must return valid plans and valid assignments.
-In every track, participants decide how to **allocate time**, for planning and scheduling.
-After a predetermined period, known as the **planning horizon**, the central controller stops, and the problem is considered finished.
-Careful time management is essential for strong performance.
+After a predetermined simulation horizon, the controller stops and the problem instance is finished.
+Careful time budgeting across scheduling, planning, and execution is essential for strong performance.

-Please refer to our competition [Start-Kit](https://github.com/MAPF-competition/Start-Kit) for more details about interactions between the planner and scheduler and descriptions of algortihmic behaviour for the `default planner` (used in the Task Scheduling track) and the `default scheduler` (used in the Path Planning track).
+Please refer to our competition [Start-Kit](https://github.com/MAPF-competition/Start-Kit) for more details about interactions between scheduler, planner, and executor, and detailed behaviour of the default implementations.